Ariana Grande Just Quietly Dropped 'Sweetner' Merch At H&M & Everything Is Under $30

-With the US leg of her world tour underway, Ariana Grande is throwing fans some Sweetner looks in a 10-piece collection.
-According to a press release from H&M, the capsule collection encompasses tees, crop tops, hoodies, and bodysuits that feature prints of Ari’s Sweetner album cover as well as the pop singer’s infamous lyrics like “thank you, next” and “break up with your girlfriend.”
+With the US leg of her world tour underway, Ariana Grande is throwing fans some Sweetener looks in a 10-piece collection.
+According to a press release from H&M, the capsule collection encompasses tees, crop tops, hoodies, and bodysuits that feature prints of Ari’s Sweetener album cover as well as the pop singer’s infamous lyrics like “thank you, next” and “break up with your girlfriend.”

 Fans can live their best God Is A Woman life in these comfy, and wearable pieces since all the pieces are available now on HM.com.
 Sizes in the collection are only available in XXS to L, but sizes are already selling out quick, so get your Ari-inspired looks while you can.
 Prices for this drip retail between $17.99 and $29.99.

-Those who want to say Thank U, Next without words, then peep all these cute picks in this sweeter than Sweetner collection.
+Those who want to say Thank U, Next without words, then peep all these cute picks in this sweeter than Sweetener collection.

 Ariana Grande Short Printed Hooded Top